 Foodie and other Events on Tenerife in August

-Pinolere, La Orotava (Ethographic Museum, Pinolere, 5 to 7 Sep)
+Pinolere, La Orotava (Ethnographic Museum, Pinolere, 4 to 6 Sep)

 There are even more windsurfers than usual as the PWA rolls into town with this important World Cup event.
-August in El Médano is going to be a busy and buzzing month.
+August in El Médano is always a busy and buzzing month.